 - People with learning disabilities.

-When a person who is a victim of ASB on repeat occasions (making contact about the same or similar incidents either on 2 occasions in a 14 day period or 5 occasions In a 180 day period) a risk assessment will be carried out on that person to assess their level of vulnerability and their own perceptions of how the incidents are affecting them.
+When a person who is a victim of ASB on repeat occasions (making contact about the same or similar incidents either on 2 occasions in a 14-day period or 5 occasions in a 180-day period), a risk assessment will be carried out on that person to assess their level of vulnerability and their own perceptions of how the incidents are effecting them.

 All repeat victims will be offered multi agency support no matter what level of vulnerability the risk assessment shows.